 AS Nursing 2010 Cape Cod Community College

 To provide risk management and education for prevention of injury and infection and promotion of independence and well-being.

 To promote a foot and nail care nursing community with accessible information sharing for scholarly nursing and lifelong learning.

 Your Feet, Your Choice

 You have many options, and it is important that you find knowledgeable and trained foot care professionals.
 Podiatrists and foot care nurses are the two most common types of routine foot and nail care professionals found on the Cape.

 1) Podiatrists may provide routine foot and nail care in addition to addressing complex medical issues.
 Medicare may cover some of the cost for people with certain conditions who are at risk of injuries.
 Medicare may also cover the cost of therapeutic shoes for individuals with diabetes.
 A podiatrist or nurse practitioner can work with your MD or DO if you have qualifying medical conditions that allow for Medicare coverage of routine foot care and/or therapeutic shoes.

 2) Nurses who are certified to provide foot and nail care are a helpful option for those who need or prefer home visits or have easy access to a senior center.
 You can verify Bachelor prepared registered nurses with CFCN certification through the WOCNCB.
 Associate or Diploma prepared nurses and other health care professionals may be Certified Foot Care Specialists (CFCS), certified by the American Foot Care Nurses Association (AFCNA).
 An unverified foot care directory is available through AFCNA.

-Certification guarantees compliance with the Massachusetts Board of Registration in Nursing Advisory Ruling on Nursing Practice, which requires nurses to have the knowledge and training to provide foot and nail care.
+Certification guarantees compliance with the Massachusetts Board of Registration in Nursing Advisory Ruling on Nursing Practice, which requires nurses to have education (knowledge) and training (skills) to provide foot and nail care.

 Your health is in your hands, and it's important to make informed decisions about your care.